-Blueberries are a delicious super fruit with outstanding nutritional benefits, so it’s no wonder you want to share some with your dog.
+Blueberries are a delicious fruit with outstanding nutritional benefits.
+It’s no wonder you want to share with your dog.
 The plentiful antioxidants may be particularly healthy for pets.
 Let’s investigate further!

 Truth be told, a quality canine chow will eliminate the need to provide your dog with blueberries.
-These regular meals should contain all of their nutritional requirements.
-You can, however, feed Fido fabulous fruity treats on occasion.
+These regular meals should contain everything they need.
+You can, however, occasionally feed Fido fabulous fruity treats.

 So there’s nothing wrong with adding several blueberries to your dog’s diet.
 While it may not be necessary, in this case, sharing is caring for a curious canine.
 It’s a healthy treat in moderation.